 However, Graves did remain a supportive of “strict penalties for those convicted of driving under the influence.”

 After Harbin failed the field sobriety test, the officer arrested him.
-Hower, declined to submit to a test of his blood.
+However, declined to submit to a test of his blood.
+Again, that is his Constitutional right.

 Jon Riki Karamatsu

 House vice speaker Jon Riki Karamatsu struck a concrete pillar in 2007.
 He had a BAC of 0.17.
-That’s over twice the legal limit.
+That is over twice the legal limit.
 Therefore, police arrested him for “excessive” drunken driving.

 Karamatsu spent the night in jail.
 A friend bailed him out for $500.